HiteshG/Hindustan-Unilever-BFS-Hackathon/Task1/ReadME.txt

 EDA Train:
-Done some EDA using plots and in-built functions like describe(), info()
+Done some basic EDA using plots, distriubution trends and in-built functions like describe(), info(), etc.

 EDA Test:
-Done some EDA using plots and in-built functions like describe(), info()
+Done some basic EDA using plots, distriubution trends and in-built functions like describe(), info(), etc.

 Submission
-Using linear regression approach using sklearn.linear_model Predicted results was converted into dataframe and saved
+Using linear regression approach using sklearn.linear_model Comparison with heavy models
+XGBoost, RandomForestRegressor and lightGB regressor Predicted results was converted into dataframe and saved